TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 All references to Job Seeker and Employer are defined as provided for in the Indeed Terms of Service Introduction.

 With respect to Job Seekers, for the purposes of this Privacy Policy, “Indeed” or “we” means Indeed, Inc. if you are a Job Seeker located in the United States, or Indeed Ireland Operations Limited if you are a Job Seeker located outside of the United States.

 With respect to Employers, “Indeed” or “we” means Indeed, Inc. if you are an Employer located in the United States, Indeed Brasil Pesquisa de Empregos ltda. if you are an Employer located in Brazil, Indeed India Operations (Pte.)
 Ltd. if you are an Employer located in India, Indeed Singapore Operations (Pte.)
 Ltd. if you are an Employer in the Asia-Pacific Region, Indeed Ireland Operations Limited if you are a Employer located elsewhere, and Indeed Hire, Inc. if you are receiving the Indeed Hire services.
+Indeed is the controller for the Personal Data we process, unless otherwise stated in these terms or provided for in a separate agreement.

 **1.2 Personal Data and Non-Personal Data**

-Personal data (“Personal Data”) refers to any information that identifies you as a specific individual, and non-personal data (“Non-Personal Data”) refers to any information that does not identify you as a specific individual.
+Personal data (“Personal Data”) refers to any information that relates to an identified or identifiable individual, and non-personal data (“Non-Personal Data”) refers to any information that does not identify you as a specific individual.
 Please note that at all times Indeed will adhere to the applicable statutory definition in determining what is and is not Personal Data for the purposes of this Privacy Policy.
 Where this Privacy Policy refers to “information” or “your information” this may include both Personal and Non-Personal Data.

 **1.3 The Scope of Indeed’s Privacy Policy**